SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 }
 ```

-We receive a Verifiable Credential, which attests the compliance of our Service Offering with Gaia-X:
+After submitting this Verifiable Presentation to the Gaia-X Compliance API, we receive a Verifiable Credential which attests the compliance of our Service Offering with Gaia-X:

 ```json
 {